RIDE, RIDE, BABY (Part One)

 Few people would have dared bargain with us like that, and really, we wouldn’t have accepted those terms from anybody else; but we knew he was up to the task.
 Chuckii, God rest his soul, was an exceptional musician!
 At one time, he’d subbed on stage for every Archies member; it seemed like there was no instrument he couldn’t play.
 Chuckii was there during the early years of Archie Records, arranging vocals and conducting sessions.
 Later, he’d written hit songs for our publishing company and supervised countless song demos, both his and those of other writers.
 He worked well with us and with our business partner, sound engineer Alan Mayberry.
 In fact, he and Alan M had produced together before.
 When he expressed the desire to supervise our sessions, I actually wondered why we had never asked him to do it in the past.
 Long story short, Chuckii got what he wanted from us, and we got The Archies back at full strength!

 We didn’t have new product out, but we didn’t need any to draw crowds.
 Just news that The Archies were performing again was enough to book dates!
 But we wanted to prove that our value as a live act hadn’t diminished, so Archie scheduled a one-night-only appearance at The Stone Pony in Asbury Park.
-That’s the New Jersey Rock club Bruce Springsteen made famous, and when Bruce heard about the booking, he contacted us with a request: That we do a live performance of his favorite Archies album, JEFF + ELLIE SONG BOOK.
+That’s the New Jersey Rock club Bruce Springsteen made famous; thirty years earlier, we'd headlined a benefit concert there.
+When Bruce heard about the booking, he contacted us with a request: That we do a live performance of his favorite Archies album, JEFF + ELLIE SONG BOOK.
 Not only did Bruce love the classic songs of Jeff Barry and Ellie Greenwich, he also was a big fan of Phil Spector.
 That album contains covers of several hit songs that Spector originally produced.

 THE ARCHIES IN EL PASO, TX RECORDING